 To define these polynomials and briefly describe their properties one has to adopt notation used in the so called $q$-series theory.
 Moreover the terminology concerning these polynomials is not fixed and under the same name appear sometimes different, but related to one another families of polynomials.
 Thus one has to be aware of these differences.

 That is why the next section of the paper will be devoted to notation, definitions and discussion of different families of polynomials that function under the same name.
 The following section will be dedicated to the different 'finite expansions' formulae establishing relationships between these families of polynomials including listing known the so called 'connection coefficients' and 'linearization' formulae.
 The last section is dedicated to some infinite expansions involving discussed polynomials.
-It consists of three subsections first of which is devoted to different generalizations of the Mehler expansion formula, second to some useful, having auxiliary meaning, infinite expansions including reciprocals of some kernels.
-Finally the third one is dedicated to an attempt of a generalization of the $3$- dimensional Kibble--Slepian formula with the Hermite polynomials substituted by the $q-$Hermite ones..
+It consists of three subsections the first of which is devoted to different generalizations of the Mehler expansion formula, the second one to some useful infinite expansions including reciprocals of some kernels that have auxiliary meaning.
+Finally the third subsection is dedicated to an attempt of generalization of the $3$- dimensional Kibble--Slepian formula with the Hermite polynomials replaced by the $q-$Hermite ones..